slatedocs/slate/source/index.html.md

 # Concepts

-Before getting started I'd like to introduce some important concepts in Stellar like account, asset, anchor, multisignature.
+Before getting started you need to learn some concepts in Stellar like account, asset, anchor, multisignature.

 ## Account